 After graduating from seminary at age 26, and an ensuing career in the ministry, Terry Lucas spent more than two decades as a retail executive.
 In 2004, he returned to graduate school part-time at Columbia College Chicago to pursue an MFA in creative writing, studying under David Trinidad, Suzanne Buffam and others.
 At the close of his first semester, his company transferred him back to the San Francisco bay area.

-Following a nation-wide search for a program that might fit his needs, he found the low-residency, single genre (poetry) MFA program at New England College, where he spent the next 2 years studying under Gerald Stern, Maxine Kumin, Michael Waters, Alicia Ostriker, Carol Frost, and Malena Morling.
+Following a nation-wide search for a program that might fit his needs, he found the low-residency, single genre (poetry) MFA program at New England College, where he spent the next 2 years studying under Gerald Stern, Maxine Kumin, Michael Waters, Alicia Ostriker, Carol Frost, Malena Morling, and other acclaimed poets.

 Poet Author Consultant